schottkey7/coding-exercises/hashtags-flask/README.md

 ## About

-This is a simple web app that generates reports of most common words (top 10) in individual documents or over a selection of them.
+This is a simple web app that generates reports of most commonly occurring words (top 10) in individual documents or over a selection of them.
 The data is stored in a local sqlite database called "hashtags.db".
 The sqlite database has limitations and performance suffers with large files.

 To process more local files, please place them in the `/documents` folder and they will appear in the drop-down upon refresh.
 Currently only supports local .txt files.

 To import web pages, specify a URL in the "Load Web Pages" section and hit "Process".
-After successful import, the web document will appear in the drop-down menu and will be available for reports.
+After a successful import, the web document will appear in the drop-down menu and will be available for reports.
 Currently, only web pages containing text and html are supported.

+I explored using the python package [spaCy](https://spacy.io/) for this task and concluded that it is for more advanced tasks when natural language processing becomes more central.
+For this task it was sufficient to find a way to obtain words and sentences from the text without understanding the components and the relationships between the words.
+For sentiment analysis, for example, spaCy would be ideal.

 ## Requirements